awsdocs/aws-site-to-site-vpn-user-guide/doc_source/customer-gateway-device-windows.md

 1. Select **Microsoft** as the vendor, **Windows Server** as the platform, and **2012 R2** as the software\.
 Choose **Download**\.
 You can open the file or save it\.

 The configuration file contains a section of information similar to the following example\.
 You see this information presented twice, one time for each tunnel\.
-Use this information when configuring the Windows Server 2012 R2 server\.

 ```
 vgw-1a2b3c4d Tunnel1